 (Road Route: Dapoli – Gimhavane – Asud Pul (bridge) – Saldure – Palande – Khem – Anjarle – Ade)

-As there are no hotels or beach resorts at Ade, one must find rented
+As there are no hotels or beach resorts at Ade, one must find rented house to stay.

 You can also stay in beach resorts or hotels at Karde, Murud, Harnai, Ladghar or Dapoli.